 Hegel remarks somewhere that all great world-historic facts and personages appear, so to speak, twice.
 He forgot to add: the first time as tragedy, the second time as farce.
 (Marx, The Eighteenth Brumaire of Louis Napoleon)

 At the same time Obama was white power wearing the face of the colonized.
 He was never intended to be anything but that.
 Indeed he, in many key ways, “out Bushed Bush” as I’ve often said of him over the years.
 He’s sent drones to bomb countries the Bush-Cheney regime could have only dreamt of.
 His foreign policy has rained absolute chaos upon the people of Syria, reinforced the vicious settler colonial regime in Israel, and broadly sown war and human suffering across North Africa, the Levant, Gulf of Aden and Mesopotamia.
 He’s deported more of our Indigenous family from south of the Rio Grande than any other president in history.
 He’s been a stalwart brick-in-the-wall against Native struggles.
-He never lifted a finger to stop the daily violence inflicted on our Red and Black bodies and nations.
+He never lifted a finger to stop the daily violence inflicted on our Red and Black peoples and nations.
 He placed a $2 million bounty on the head of Black Liberation Army warrior and modern-day Maroon Assata Shakur.
-Under his imperial administration Leonard Peltier, Mumia Abu Jamal, Sundiata Acoli, Imam Jamil Abdullah Al-Amin, Oscar López Rivera, Mutulu Shakur, Jalil Muntaqim, Byron ‘Oso Blanco’ Chubbuck and many other Indigenous and African political prisoners and prisoners of war have continued to languish in prison.
+Under his imperial administration Leonard Peltier, Mumia Abu Jamal, Sundiata Acoli, Imam Jamil Abdullah Al-Amin, Oscar López Rivera, Mutulu Shakur, Jalil Muntaqim, Byron ‘Oso Blanco’ Chubbuck and many other Red and Black political prisoners and prisoners of war have continued to languish in prison.
 The water in Flint is still undrinkable and the Navajo reservation and other Indigenous communities still remain “zones of national sacrifice.”

 And they are not wrong.
 Following Fanon we know that the task before us is, in many ways, a quest to destroy the world.
-We know, again following Fanon, that the category of the settler must come to an end.
-It is a simple fact that the reclamation of Indigenous land, the abolition of modern slavery in all its form and the liberation of the worldwide African community, and an end to the parasitic capitalist world-economy would obliterate the pedestal upon which the settler stands.
+We know, again following Fanon, that the category of the settler/master must come to an end.
+It is a simple fact that the reclamation of Indigenous land, the abolition of modern slavery in all its form and the liberation of the worldwide African and Black community, and an end to the parasitic capitalist world-economy would obliterate the pedestal upon which the settler/master stands.
 So the signs of an America, their America, in decline were there in stark relief, and they saw it.
 Someone simply had to pull on those strings of white rage, and Trump was the person perfectly poised to do just that.

 Whiteness is not superstructural, and it is so much more than white (skin) privilege.
 If there is anything I have picked up from analytic philosophy it is the need for absolute conceptual clarity, and this is why I speak of white power.
 Because it isn’t just suprestructural.
 Whiteness is more than a question of privilege, of false consciousness, hegemony, ideology and similar things.
 No, white power is a materialist relationship.
 It is a relationship built on stolen land, stolen labour, and stolen resources.
-Driven by overlapping logics of Indigenous elimination, negrophobia and parasitism, it is a relationship built upon a mountain of beaten and broken, dead and dying, Red, Brown and Black bodies.
+Driven by overlapping logics of Indigenous elimination, negrophobia, Orientalism and parasitism, it is a relationship built upon a mountain of beaten and broken, dead and dying, Red, Brown and Black bodies.
 Whiteness is nothing more, and nothing less, than conspicuous consumptive death.

 They also benefit deeply from the parasitic structure of the modern/colonial/capitalist world-economy, a world-economy in which the handful of wealthy countries absorb value and the inexpensive products of Third World labour—which are dispersed to the metropolitan working class through superwages, cheap goods and a social democratic welfare state—while exporting death, pain and immiseration to the colonies on a global scale.